oh-my-fish/oh-my-fish/docs/Themes.md

   default Base16 theme.
 - `zenburn`.
 An adaptation of Zenburn.
 - `gruvbox`.
 An adaptation of gruvbox.
+- `dracula`.
+An adaptation of dracula.
+- `nord`.
+An adaptation of nord.

 Some of these may not look right if your terminal does not support 24 bit color, in which case you can try one of the `terminal` schemes (below).
 However, if